cslider1/the-crypto-crib/README.md

 ## The Crypto Crib

-The files in this repository are the initial documents for a cryptocurrency website.
+The files in this repository are the initial documents for a cryptocurrency education website.

 Access the site at http://thecryptocrib.com and be aware that this is not a secure site.
 It is advised that you do not enter live personal information in the form fields.